 Coroners Inquests

-An inquest is a formal, public investigation carried out by a coroner to establish how someone died when the cause of death is unclear, unexplained, sudden, or may involve concerns about the care they received.
+An inquest is a formal, public investigation carried out by a Coroner to establish how someone died when the cause of death is unclear, unexplained, sudden, or may involve concerns about the care they received.

 An inquest aims to answer four key questions: